Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Any individual or business must obtain a business license from the city or county in which the primary place of business would be located.
 A certificate of Occupancy is required for any commercial business prior to the application for license.
 If you have a home-based business, a written statement from landlord/owner is required that provides permission to operate in the home.

-The State of Georgia requires all businesses not registered as Corporations, Limited Liability Company, Limited or General Partnership to register their business name.
-Lumpkin County cannot issue a business licenses without verification of this type of registration.
-All registrations are done at the Lumpkin County Clerk of Court’s office located at:325 Riley RoadDahlonega, GA 30533
+The State of Georgia requires all businesses not registered as Corporations, Limited Liability Company, Limited or General Partnership to register their trade name.
+All registrations and fees can be paid at the Lumpkin County Clerk of Court’s office located at:325 Riley RoadDahlonega, GA 30533

 The only exception is for a sole proprietor, if the full legal name of the owner is part of the business name (example: John J. Doe Wrecker Service).